jifbvhqp/AnimeCharactersHairColorTransfer/README.md

 # AnimeCharactersHairColorTransfer

-Our Generator Model is trained by their StarGAN pytorch implementation https://github.com/yunjey/stargan
+Our Model is trained by their StarGAN pytorch implementation https://github.com/yunjey/stargan

 ## Run Our Model
 Put your input image in /inputs/ folder<br>